 Health is crucial for a pilot.
 There are strict medical requirements for everyone who wants to drive airplanes.
 This part is a deal breaker for many enthusiastic people who dream of this job.
 But it doesn’t have to be this way!

-Requirements for medical certifications can vary country to country but a good summary of the EASA (European Union Aviation Safety Agency) requirements is available at the U.K. CAA’s website.
-For American pilots the FAA (Federal Aviation Administration) provides a brief guide as well.
+Requirements for medical certifications can vary from country to country but a good summary of the EASA (European Union Aviation Safety Agency) requirements is available on the U.K. CAA’s website.
+For American pilots, the FAA (Federal Aviation Administration) provides a brief guide as well.

 Education